 Positive Reinforcement Methods

 Positive reinforcement is a big part of training aggressive dogs.
-It rewards good behavior, making dogs more calm and cooperative.
-Training them to not be aggressive has worked well, especially when they feel threatened11.
+It rewards good behaviour, making dogs calmer and more cooperative.
+Training them not be aggressive has worked well, especially when they feel threatened.

 Having a plan for rewards helps dogs learn better.
 This leads to safer and more positive interactions.